-^{}Note: Only the initial 24-HR Threshold Notice must be filed by all mayoral and supervisorial candidates.
-Subsequent notices apply only to candidates who receive public funds.
+\Note: Only the initial Threshold Notice must be filed by all mayoral and supervisorial candidates.
+Subsequent notices only apply to candidates certified as eligible for public financing or candidates in a race where an opponent has been certified as eligible for public financing.